DvdNss/flex-toolbox/README.md

 ## Compare items

 This command compares items from different environments.
 The first environment provided in the list is always the reference environment.
 The list of differences will then be saved in a `compare/` folder with a TSV file for each item (no file if no differences).
 - **'x'** means same value as reference environment
 - **'NaN'** means value is missing in comparand
 - **'/!\\'** means value is different than reference environment

 ```shell
 ftbx compare <config_item> <list_of_envs>
 ```

-> options:\
+> options:
-> --filters [String(s)] filters to apply, that are used directly within the query\
+> --filters [String(s)]: filters to apply, that are used directly within the query

 ---

 #### 1. Compare items